VirtualPlantLab/VPLDocs/docs/src/manual/Raytracer.md

 to the `Material` object.

-The recursive nature of the ray tracer allows simulating scattering within the scene and, if multiple wavelengths are used and optical properties vary per wavelength, also changes in the spectral composition of the radiation (e.g., red/far red).
+The recursive nature of the ray tracer allows simulating scattering within the mesh and, if multiple wavelengths are used and optical properties vary per wavelength, also changes in the spectral composition of the radiation (e.g., red/far red).
 As the rays are scattered, their radiant power decreases such that at some point it is not worth tracing them any further.
 The user can control the